bgord/knowledge/README.md

 - React accessibility (a11y) audit
 - Error boundary example
 - A component is changing an uncontrolled input to be controlled
+- Block a route transition or closing window with a native dialog

 ### [stimulus](stimulus.md)
 - How to connect a controller to an HTML element?